 But don't ignore the contract

-So just having a contract with the right words in it won’t ever make you IR35 compliant. ''But it is obvious that the contract will be an important consideration for judges, and so it is worth getting it as clearly outside IR35 as you can,'' Royden continues.
+Just having a contract with the right words in it won’t ever make you IR35 compliant.
+Judges can and will cast aside sham contract clauses, as they did in one IR35 case, referring to the contract as 'window dressing'.
+Despite that, it will still be an important consideration for inspectors and judges, and so it is worth making the effort to get it drafted as "outside IR35 as you can.

 Control of your own work remains a prime consideration in determining whether or not you are within IR35.